rknuus/caspr/README.rst

 Limitations
 ===========

-Only geocaches of https://www.geocaching.com and only Google Docs Sheets are supported.
+Only geocaches of https://www.geocaching.com and only Google Docs sheets are supported.

 As the multi-stage descriptions are structured in many different ways, the tool